Kyle-James-Vanburen/HR-Absenteeism-Dashboard/README.md

-#-Employee Absenteeism Analysis Dashboard
+# Employee Absenteeism Analysis Dashboard

 Welcome to the Employee Absenteeism Analysis Dashboard.
 This project aims to provide in-depth analysis of employee absenteeism data to assist HR in making informed decisions.
 By leveraging Excel, MySQL, and Power BI, we've transformed raw data into actionable insights.
 Below, you'll find all the information you need to access and understand this analysis.

-##Requirements
+## Requirements
 To interact with this dashboard, ensure you have the following tools installed:

 •Microsoft Excel (for accessing CSV files):